roytang/blog/content/notes/2017/03/838768327883378688/index.md

   url: https://twitter.com/roytang/statuses/838768327883378688/
 ---

-RT [@gdensing](https://twitter.com/gdensing/): That new Oplan name is so extra.
+That new Oplan name is so extra.
 Also why isn't Oplan 2khang 2 Furious